raj1603chdry/DS-GA-1016-Computational-Cognitive-Modeling-Final-Project/README.md

 * **PLEASE** add comments and document your code.
 * Update `.gitignore` with anything that is too large or doesn't need to be in the Github repo.
+* By default, except `README.md` from data, nothing would be pushed to Github.
+If something needs to be on Github, add exception in `.gitignore`.